agskanchana/goal-tracker/README.md

-# Project Management System
+# Kickoff Goal / Target Tracker

-A comprehensive project management system built with HTML, CSS, JavaScript, and Supabase for managing web development projects with detailed tracking and user management.
+A comprehensive goal and target tracking system built with HTML, CSS, JavaScript, and Supabase for managing web development projects with detailed tracking and user management.

 ## Features